rnanosaur/nanosaur/nanosaur_description/meshes/README.md

 ----

-NanoSaur is a little tracked robot ROS2 enabled, made for an NVIDIA Jetson Nano
+nanosaur is a little tracked robot ROS2 enabled, made for an NVIDIA Jetson Nano

 * Website: [nanosaur.ai](https://nanosaur.ai)
 * Do you need an help?
 [Discord](https://discord.gg/NSrC52P5mw)